Bazajee/script_nodeJs/README.md

 My nodejs scripts

 ## Table of Contents
-    - sortCsv :  Sort a csv file by is column and his line.
+    - sortCsv :  Sort a csv file by it's column and his row.